WaleedMAqsood/UDPRecieverUtility/README.md

 # UDPRecieverUtility
 This utilty listens to UDP (User Datagram Protocol) messages and saves them on a file created/selected by a user (UDP does not guarantee delivery) .
-User can add/delete a list of socket addreses (IP address and port number) permanenlty in a list view for later use.The socket addreses(Ip address and Port number) are stored in a file created by the program in a local application data directory (May change this to database i.e addresses being added/deleted/retrieved from DataBase).Strictly speaking MVVM pattern was not used.
+User can add/delete a list of socket addreses (IP address and port number) permanenlty in a list view for later use.The socket addreses(Ip address and Port number) are stored in a file created by the program in a local application data directory (May change this to database i.e addresses being added/deleted/retrieved from Database).Strictly speaking MVVM pattern was not used.

 Quick Demo